matznerd/pipedrive-pipeline-horizontal-tampermonkey/README.md

 There is no warrany on this, I made it with Anthropic's Claude.

+This script is unoffial and no associated with Pipedrive CRM.
 Pipedrive people, pleae implement this natively, thanks.